Everyone Needs a Map

 “Maps are essential.
 Planning a journey without a map is like building a house without drawings.” — Mark Jenkins, The Hard Way: Stories of Danger, Survival, and the Soul of Adventure

 CRMs, like maps, are tools that drive the sales process.
-Tools are wonderful assets, but without established processes and methodologies and an organizational commitment to use them, tools quickly lose their value in the sales process.
-Sellers have a moral obligation to assist their buyers in locating the best solution for today as well as the best preventive proactive solutions for tomorrow.
+Tools are wonderful assets.
+However, without established processes and methodologies and an organizational commitment to using them, tools quickly lose their value in the sales process.
+Moreover, sellers have a moral obligation to assist their buyers in locating the best solution for today as well as the best preventive proactive solutions for tomorrow.
 Your buyer is asking you to make changes to their map.
 Do you know exactly what your buyer perceives to be their problem?
-Do you know why they feel that is a problem?
-Do you know how it became a problem?
+Furthermore, do you know why they feel that is a problem?
+How did it become a problem?
 Is that mountain on their map really a mountain or is it a volcano?
 Distinguishing between the map and the territory, and getting rid of misaligned maps allows us to find real solutions.